chair-men/HeadlineGenerator/README.md

 - [Gradio](https://www.gradio.app/) for generating the user interface

 ## Running the application
 To run the application, run `bash install_requirements.sh`, then run `python app.py`.
 A server will be set up and run and will be available to use.
+Update the paths in `app.py` to point to the directory of the model weights.